 SharePoint and Alfresco approach ECM from different directions.

 SharePoint was introduced in 2001 as a web application platform in the Microsoft Office Server Suite to address a number of uses around Microsoft Office.
 Starting with the 2007 release, Microsoft has kept adding more ECM capabilities to SharePoint.

 Alfresco, on the other hand, was launched in 2005 as part of the open-source movement to specifically address the ECM market.
-Alfresco leveraged the best of the open source movement together with its own innovative technology and an exciting subscription model to quickly grow as an ECM stalwart, replacing many legacy ECM platforms.
+Alfresco leveraged the best of the open source movement together with its own innovative technology and an exciting subscription model to quickly grow as an ECM stalwart, replacing many legacy Enterprise content management platforms.

 We compared both solutions and found that the following factors combine to make Alfresco the preferred choice over Microsoft SharePoint when dealing with complex document-centric business solutions.

 Product Features: Both Alfresco and SharePoint have Content Management, Collaboration, Records Management, and Workflow capabilities.
 Alfresco provides broader capabilities and a more robust repository with its core installation by leveraging open source components as opposed to SharePoint which leverages only Microsoft products including the requirement to use SQL Server for content storage.
 SharePoint is very useful for Office-based collaboration and some document management scenarios.
 Alfresco, while supporting Windows environments and Office-based document management, is better suited for high-volume ECM applications and integrations with non-Microsoft products and environments.
 Alfresco also provides higher scalability, better ease of customization, as well as the option to extend features using Add-ons – none of which are available in SharePoint.